‘One St. Stephen’ interview with Don Patterson

 I can remember spending complete Saturdays watching double feature movies over and over.
 In the late 1950 to early 60’s, it was half an American dollar bargain matinee (with all you could eat popcorn).
 Science-fiction (Ray Harryhausen), Hammer horror films, Hitchcock’s 1960 Psycho, (wow), Mario Bava horror films.
 I was eight years old when I saw the Blob (1958), was the only movie that ever scared me.
 Must of checked the heating vent in my bedroom ten or twelve times a week.
 Alfred Hitchcock was probably the first Director’s name I ever became aware of.
 Like everyone else that went to the movies, I became aware of Stanley Kubrick in 1960’s, Francis Ford Coppola, George Lucas, Martin Scorsese, Roman Polanski, Sidney Lumet and Steven Speilberg in the 1980’s.

-3. You did several scripts including The Devil’s Reservation and Dreams, Nightmares and Other Illusions.
-I would like to know if this ever did/will come out and what are this movies about?
+You did several scripts including The Devil’s Reservation and Dreams, Nightmares and Other Illusions.

-4. If I understand this correctly One St. Stephen album was somehow a soundtrack for your film called The Devil’s Reservation?
-I would like to know how did you come together to do this album?
+One St. Stephen was soundtrack for your film called The Devil’s Reservation?

 In the studio.
 Mid-March of 1975.